Official history of peacekeeping, humanitarian and post–Cold War operations

 This will be Australia’s fifth official history series.
 Earlier series describe Australia’s role in the First and Second World Wars, the Korean War, and south-east Asian conflicts, including the Vietnam War.

-Author: Dr Peter Londey
+Authors: Dr Peter Londey and Dr Rhys Crawley

 Author: Professor David Horner